-- 1) BA in English Language

-- 2) BA in Translation
+- 1) BA in English Language - 2) BA in Translation

-- 3) BA in Arabic Language

 5. Bachelor of Arts in English Language

 The Bachelor of Arts (B.A.) in English Language is a four-year program encompassing 120 credit hours.
 It includes 30 credit hours of University Requirements, 15 credit hours of College Requirements, 48 credit hours of major Core Courses, and 27 Credit hours of Major Elective Courses.
 Hands-on experience in practice and emphasis on application-oriented activities and exercises are important elements that are integrated throughout the curriculum.